 Why is “The Middle Way” important in meditation?
 In a recent blog post, we looked at the possibility that mindfulness practice follows an inverted U-shaped curve.
 This means that there could be an “optimal” point of meditation practice after which, the resulting mindfulness-related processes can turn “sour”.
 This could actually be seen as a reflection of the argument made in the philosophical teaching of meditation related to the value of “the middle way” (Dalai Lama, 2009).

-In his research article Britton (2019) argues for “the value of a middle way” in meditation practice.
+In his research article Britton (2019) argues for “the value the middle way” in meditation practice.
 He argues that mindfulness-related processes resulting from the practice of meditation are usually beneficial.
 On the flip side he also argues that, “under certain conditions, for certain people, or at certain levels, their effects can turn negative, have costs, or have undesirable effects” (Britton, 2019, p.
 161).
-Still, this is not as straight forward as it sounds as there are multiple mindfulness-related processes, namely: mindful attention (mind-body awareness, interoception), mindfulness qualities, mindful emotion regulation (prefrontal control, decentering, exposure, acceptance), and mindfulness meditation practice.
+Still, this is not as straight forward as it sounds as there are multiple mindfulness related processes, namely: mindful attention (mind-body awareness, interoception), mindfulness qualities, mindful emotion regulation (prefrontal control, decentering, exposure, acceptance), and mindfulness meditation practice.
 These could result in both positive and negative effects.
 Although Britton argues that there are other factors that could influence such effects.
 Following are some moderating factors.

 Dose or practice amount